Tampa Restraining Orders Lawyer

-If you have been accused of domestic violence or another violent offense, it is possible you may soon have a restraining order filed against you.
+If you have been accused of domestic violence or another violent offense, it is possible you may soon have a restraining order filed against you, also known as an order of protection or protective order.
 In the state of Florida, a restraining order is officially known as a "petition for an injunction for protection against domestic violence or repeat violence.”
 Any individual who claims to feel seriously threatened may file one of these petitions with a judge, leading to potentially major consequences for the individual the order has been filed against.

 Why Hire a Tampa Restraining Order Attorney?

 In the state of Florida, any individual over the age of 18 claiming to be a victim of violence is eligible to file a restraining order, regardless of the veracity of their claims.
 In some cases, an alleged victim may also petition a judge for a restraining order over claims of harassment and stalking.
 Restraining orders have swift and serious repercussions for those whom they are filed against and are extremely difficult to fight without the assistance of a seasoned attorney.

 In Tampa FL, restraining orders may have the following consequences:

 - Restraining orders are a matter of public record, meaning they show up on all background checks and are accessible by any potential employers, housing associations, etc.

 - Restraining orders cannot be sealed or expunged from your permanent record, regardless of whether the court denies the issuance of an injunction

 - A restraining order will take away your right to purchase a firearm

 - A restraining order may bar you from seeing or severely limit your ability to spend time with your own children, even though you will still have to pay child support while your restraining order is in effect

 - A restraining order may force you to complete a psychological exam or to attend spousal abuse/domestic violence abuse programs while it is in effect